Frequently Asked Questions

-Short answer: No, you should not!
+Short answer: No, you should not (and we will not)!
 The body goes into a pretty intense fight or flight response to being tattooed and the process can result in a miscarriage.
 Being tattooed while still nursing not only opens the body up to infection, but can cause hormonal changes that could affect the quality or overall production of milk.

 What should I look for when choosing an artist or studio?

 If you want a tattoo that will look good and be something that you can be happy with for the *rest of your physical life*, take the time to find the artist that will do the tattoo that's right for you.
 The best way to do this is will be to find an artist whose portfolio and personality most closely matches the style of art or design that you are looking for.

 Today, disease is rampant.
 Getting a tattoo involves breaking the skin, which exposes you to a whole mess of potential health issues.
 Be sure that the environment you are in and the person performing the procedure have had training and present themselves in a professional manner.
 Here are some good things to look out for: